obray/ipp

 ipp://network.hostname.of.printer/ipp

-To see what other methods are available see the below documentation on Printer Object and Methods and Job Object and Methods
+For the full API surface, see Printer Object and Methods and Job Object and Methods.

 Printer Object and Methods

 The printer object defines a printer based on a specified URI.
-When a method is called on a printer it will attempt to connect and send the request and interpret the response.
+When a method is called on a printer, it connects, sends the request, and interprets the response.

 Printer Constructor

-Create a printer object by specifing the URI for the printer the credentials if needed.
-Once you have a printer you can call it's methods.
+Create a printer object by specifying the URI for the printer and any credentials if needed.
+Once you have a printer you can call its methods.

 Usage: